PRESS KIT

 Long (150 words)

-CONTRABAND: Edge of the Fold is a browser-based space narrative game from solo developer David Martinez.
-You play a cargo pilot who accepts a sealed crate with no manifest — a single decision that fractures reality into parallel branches.
+CONTRABAND: Edge of the Fold is a browser-based space narrative game from solo developer Dero Lavigne.
+You play a pilot pulled into the fight over Lyra, the Guardians, the Black Fleet, and the Starforge.

 Features Bullet List